 This post is full time but applicants who wish to work part time or flexibly will also be considered.

 The service runs 8am to 6pm Monday to Friday and 9am to 5pm at weekends.
 The post holder will be expected to contribute to the weekend rota.

 The service covers both East and North Hertfordshire and the post holder may be expected at times to cover across all localities.

-This post will close early if we reach the maximum amount of applications, early application is encouraged.About us
+This post will close early if we reach the maximum amount of applications, early application is encouraged.Main duties of the job

 - To be part of an integrated health and social care team.
 To provide clinical leadership and support to the multidisciplinary team in providing care to avoid inappropriate admissions to hospital and support hospital discharge.

 - To provide assessments, and treatment, where required for vulnerable patients with potentially complex needs.
 To support patient-led goal working within the community.

 A big thank you for considering joining us at Hertfordshire Community NHS Trust